Skip to main content

 A.R.S. § 14-3806(A)

-If the creditor misses that 60-day window, the disallowed portion is barred permanently.
-On the other hand, if the personal representative simply does nothing for 60 days after the original claim deadline passes, silence counts as approval.
-That is an important detail.
-Inaction has consequences.
+If the creditor misses that 60-day window, the disallowed portion is barred for good.
+The representative may also do nothing for 60 days after the claim deadline.
+In that case, silence counts as approval.

 Unless otherwise provided in any judgment in another court entered against the personal representative, allowed claims bear interest at the legal rate for the period commencing sixty days after the time for original presentation of the claim has expired unless based on a contract making a provision for interest, in which case they bear interest in accordance with that provision.